-A co-authored volume, Digital Humanities: Theory in Practice is forthcoming in 2012 from the MIT Press.
-The Secret War Between Downloading and Uploading: Tales of the Computer as Culture Machine came out from the MIT Press in May, 2011.
-Jan Baetens writes that it “is a book whose political importance can be compared to that of McLuhan.., Adorno (one will think here of Minima Moralia), and Dewey (and behind him the American pragmatist tradition of critical inquiry).”
-Johanna Drucker writes that USER: InfoTechnoDemo (MIT, 2005) “begs to be compared with the landmark 1966 collaboration by Quentin Fiore, Jerome Agel, and Marshall McLuhan that resulted in The Medium is the Massage.”
+He is working on an alternate, connectionist history of Southern California’s cultural lives titled, City at the Edge of Forever: Los Angeles Beyond the Screen.
+Digital_Humanities, a volume co-authored with Anne Burdick, Johanna Drucker, Todd Presner, and Jeffrey Schnapp, was published in 2012 by the MIT Press.
+Of The Secret War Between Downloading and Uploading: Tales of the Computer as Culture Machine (MIT Press, 2011), Jan Baetens writes that it “is a book whose political importance can be compared to that of McLuhan, Adorno (one will think here of Minima Moralia), and Dewey.”
+USER: InfoTechnoDemo (MIT, 2005) “begs to be compared with the landmark 1966 collaboration by Quentin Fiore, Jerome Agel, and Marshall McLuhan that resulted in The Medium is the Massage.”
 New Scientist’s featured review of Snap to Grid: A User’s Guide to Digital Arts, Media & Cultures (MIT, 2000) concluded by saying that artists working with digital technologies “now have their bible, their Stones of Venice, their Ways of Seeing.”
 Afterimage referred to the edited collection The Digital Dialectic: New Essays on New Media (MIT, 1999) as “the first printed book you read about the virtual world that does not merely describe it, but puts you there.”
-His work has been translated into nine languages, and he has published over 70 articles.
-In 2011, the Journal of Visual Culture and Design and Culture combined forces to run a two-part interview about his work as a theorist and cultural producer.

 Peter Lunenfeld is Professor, UCLA Design | Media Arts department. http://www.peterlunenfeld.com